-Slave Servers
+Secondary Servers

-The other authoritative servers, the slave servers (also known as secondary servers) load the zone contents from another server using a replication process known as a zone transfer.
-Typically the data are transferred directly from the primary master, but it is also possible to transfer it from another slave.
-In other words, a slave server may itself act as a master to a subordinate slave server.
+The other authoritative servers, the secondary servers (formerly known as slave servers) load the zone contents from another server using a replication process known as a zone transfer.
+Typically the data is transferred directly from the primary, but it is also possible to transfer it from another secondary.
+In other words, a secondary server may itself act as a primary to a subordinate secondary server.

-Periodically, the slave server must send a refresh query to determine whether the zone contents have been updated.
-This is done by sending a query for the zone's SOA record and checking whether the SERIAL field has been updated; if so, a new transfer request is initiated.
+Periodically, the secondary server must send a refresh query to determine whether the zone contents have been updated.
+This is done by sending a query for the zone's Start of Authority (SOA) record and checking whether the SERIAL field has been updated; if so, a new transfer request is initiated.
 The timing of these refresh queries is controlled by the SOA REFRESH and RETRY fields, but can be overridden with the max-refresh-time, min-refresh-time, max-retry-time, and min-retry-time options.

-If the zone data cannot be updated within the time specified by the SOA EXPIRE option (up to a hard-coded maximum of 24 weeks) then the slave zone expires and will no longer respond to queries.
+If the zone data cannot be updated within the time specified by the SOA EXPIRE option (up to a hard-coded maximum of 24 weeks), the secondary zone expires and no longer responds to queries.